waitinfuture/emapreduce/intl.en-US/User Guide/Cluster/Create a cluster.md

 ## Enter the cluster creation page {#section_gnx_wq3_y2b .section}

 1. Log on to the [Alibaba Cloud E-MapReduce console](https://emr.console.aliyun.com).
-2. In the left-side navigation bar, click **Cluster** to go to the **Cluster list** page.
-3. Complete RAM authorization.
+2. Complete RAM authorization.
 For procedure, see [Role authorization](intl.en-US/User Guide/Role authorization.md#).
-4. Select a region for the cluster.
+3. Select a region for a cluster.
 The region cannot be changed once the cluster is created.
-5. In the upper right corner, click **Create cluster**.
+4. Click **Create Cluster** to create a cluster.

 ## Cluster creation process {#section_eps_wjn_y2b .section}